 Dress in workout gear you can move and sweat in.
 Nothing kills a tough interval like having to stop to hike up your pants or pull down your shirt.
 Supportive waistbands are key, as is fabric that wicks sweat away from the body to keep you cool.

-When it comes to footwear, some HIIT classes are taught barefoot, but usually only if the floor is a padded.
+When it comes to footwear, some HIIT classes are taught barefoot, but usually only if the floor is padded.
 Typically, a structured sneaker or a flatter CrossFit shoe works well.
 Just remember that your knees may be taking some impact and you may need to move quickly.
 Whatever is comfortable and supportive for your feet is perfect.

 What to expect